HEC directs universities to update PQR to provide latest information

 The PQR was initiated in October, 2016 and it is a component of National Qualifications Framework (NQF).
 It is an online database which contains information regarding accredited higher qualifications and institutions recognised by HEC of all public and private sector universities including their sub campuses and affiliated as well as constituent colleges.

-The PQR is aimed to provide clearly deﬁned levels of knowledge, skills and competencies to be acquired by every graduate.
+The PQR is aimed to provide clearly de ned levels of knowledge, skills and competencies to be acquired by every graduate.
 The PQR has been established in line with the international norm where every country maintains a register of the academic programmes.

 In a letter issued to Vice Chancellors of public and private sector universities, the Vice Chancellors have been requested to instruct focal persons and relevant staff to review the already filled data and remove anomalies, duplications or typographical errors and update the PQR with latest information regarding programmes being offered by universities by September 30, 2018 while removing the anomalies in their degree nomenclature.